Heath123/GeyserPlus/README.md

 ## Why fork Geyser?

 Geyser don't want a system that checks and fixes movement properly, as it takes up a tiny amount of extra CPU.
-When you disagree about something in an open-soure project, the best thing to do is to fork it, so that's what I decided to do.
+When you disagree about something in an open-source project, the best thing to do is to fork it, so that's what I decided to do.
 I hope that one day these changes can be merged back into Geyser.

 ## The rest of this file is the original readme